andresilva8624/Porftolio/README.md

 ## Credits

-Thank you to [Sabrina Hanson](https://www.github.com/sabhanson) for helping me with this assignment
+Thank you to [Sabrina Hanson](https://www.github.com/sabhanson), our instructos Diarmuid and all the TA's for helping me with this assignment.

 ## License